ibm-cloud-docs/CDN/basic-functions.md

 {:warning: .warning}
 {:download: .download}

-# Getting your CDN to Running Status
+# Getting your CDN to Running status
 {: #getting-your-cdn-to-running-status}

 Learn how to get your CDN to a RUNNING state by following these guidelines.
 This document also tells you how to start and stop your CDN.